Quick Answer

 Most compliant units fail when fixed rent outpaces real bookings.
 Build this part of your model in sequence so you can decide fast: assumptions, startup budget, operating model, then scenario testing.

 Start with inputs you can defend and date in your deal file: nightly rate, occupancy assumption, stay mix, and core costs.
-Keep placeholders where verification is still pending, such as Add current platform fee assumptions after verification and Add current utility assumptions after verification.
+Where verification is still pending, label platform fee assumptions and utility assumptions as unverified instead of filling them with guesses.

 Use the example numbers as a logic check, not a promise: $2,000/month rent, $150/night, and 60% occupancy gives $4,500/month, leaving $2,500 after rent for utilities, cleaning, supplies, platform-related costs, insurance, and profit.
 That spread only matters if it still holds after your full cost stack, because rent is still due when bookings underperform.